moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

 1. Refactor your Dockerfile to consume the equivalent [runtime image](#runtime-images)

 Refactoring your Dockerfile may cause issues as the legacy templates contain older versions of Python and R, did not provide a non-root user, and used a different working directory.
 We maintain a repository that can serve as a reference for how to use our runtime image, you can find that [here](https://github.com/moj-analytical-services/analytical-platform-airflow-python-example).

+### Airflow configuration

+#### IAM

+We do not provide a way of reusing the IAM role from Data Engineering Airflow, you will need to populate `iam` with the same configuration, and update any external references to use the new role format, please refer to [workflow identity](#workflow-identity).

+#### Secrets

+We do not provide a way of reusing secrets or parameters from Data Engineering Airflow, you will need to follow [workflow secrets](#workflow-secrets), and update your application code to consume the injected variables, or retrieve the value from AWS Secrets Manager ([AWS documentation](https://docs.aws.amazon.com/secretsmanager/latest/userguide/retrieving-secrets-python-sdk.html)).

 ## Getting help